data-integrations/salesforce/docs/Salesforce-batchsink.md

 **Password:** Salesforce password.

-**Security Token:** Salesforce security Token.
-If the password does not contain the security token the plugin will append the token before authenticating with salesforce.
+**Security Token:** Salesforce security token.
+If the password does not contain the security token, the plugin will append the token before authenticating with Salesforce.

 **Consumer Key:** Application Consumer Key.
-This is also known as the OAuth client id.
+This is also known as the OAuth client  ID.
 A Salesforce connected application must be created in order to get a consumer key.

 **Consumer Secret:** Application Consumer Secret.
 This is also known as the OAuth client secret.
 A Salesforce connected application must be created in order to get a client secret.

-**Login Url:** Salesforce OAuth2 login url.
+**Login URL:** Salesforce OAuth2 login URL.

-**Connect Timeout:** Maximum time in milliseconds to wait for connection initialization before time out.
+**Connect Timeout:** Maximum time in milliseconds to wait for connection initialization before it times out.

 **Proxy URL:** Proxy URL.
 Must contain a protocol, address and port.